 My voice work has been through many incarnations.
-When I first qualified as an Awareness Through Movement teacher and began to actually teach singing I didn’t feel I had a lot of material from Feldenkrais that suited my needs – great breathing work, a wonderful lesson for the jaw and tongue, but everything else I cobbled together from the few useful books on voice and singing I could find.
+When I first qualified as an Awareness Through Movement teacher and began to actually teach singing classes for the first time, I didn’t feel I had a lot of material from Feldenkrais that suited my needs – great breathwork sequences, one wonderful lesson for the jaw and tongue, but everything else I cobbled together from the few useful books on voice and singing I could find.

-I leaned most heavily on Kristin Linklater’s Freeing The Natural Voice – her focus was on acting, but her processes were so coherent and freeing that it was easy to enfold them into a Feldenkrais-based approach to melodic voice use.
-I can also see from looking back at my first pre-computer hand-written notes that I got useful teaching material from Patsy Rodenburg as well.
-It is interesting in hindsight to see how the actors approach to vocal training chimed with my own more naturally than methods focussed on producing good singing technique.
-I was an “entertainer” (pubs, clubs, weddings) with the avowed dream of becoming a jazz singer – a free, fluid, authentic improvising vocal “instrument” was my goal, not a flawless classical tone.
+I leaned most heavily on Kristin Linklater’s Freeing The Natural Voice – her focus was on acting, but her exercises were so coherent and freeing that it was easy to enfold them into a Feldenkrais-based approach to melodic voice use.
+I can also see from looking back at my first pre-computer hand-written notes that I mined some useful teaching material from Patsy Rodenburg as well.
+It is interesting in hindsight to see how the actors’ approach to vocal training chimed with my own more naturally than methods that focus on producing good technique and having a pretty singing voice.
+I was working as an “entertainer” (pubs, clubs, weddings) with the avowed dream of becoming a jazz singer – a free, fluid, authentic improvising vocal “instrument” was my goal, not a flawless classical tone.

 Over time I got clearer about my vocal teaching project.
 I continued to explore my own development as a performer, occasionally finding a good book on voice with ideas I could add to my store of teaching ‘tools’, more often buying something ‘just in case’ that didn’t increase my understanding by very much.
 It all seemed very nebulous and experiential, and then, in 1994, I was introduced to a system called Voicecraft, taught by Alison Bagnall, a Feldenkrais teacher who was also a Speech Therapist, and Helen Taylor, a classical singing teacher who made me aware in no uncertain terms of my vocal limitations.
 Thanks to these two women I learned more about voice in six days than I had in all my previous experiences of taking lessons and reading books.
 I found the answers to questions I had been asking for 16 years.
 I did the course again in 1997, this time with the original source of much of the research, Jo Estill herself.
 I adapted what I learned into a first approximation of Vocal Awareness Through Movement lessons, and for the first time I felt really happy about the science underlying the vocal part of my teaching work.